-2. Complete the FAFSA Pre-Application Worksheet for the 2016-2017 aid year.
+2. Complete the FAFSA Pre-Application Worksheet for the 2017-2018 aid year.
 Download the worksheet from: www.fafsa.gov If you do not understand how to complete the tax information on the worksheet, this part can be left blank.
-If you/your parents have already completed your Federal Income Tax Return for the required filing year, in most cases, you can transfer this information directly from the Internal Revenue Service (IRS) into your FAFSA.
+If available, have a copy of your Federal Income Tax Return and your parents' (dependent students only) for the required filing year.
+This includes the 1040 form, W2's, and Schedules/Forms that were filed on your original return.
+There is not an option for 2017-2018 to transfer your federal Income Tax Return information directly into the FAFSA; however, this will be available again when filing your 2018-2019 FAFSA.